zemiak/books/README.md

 # books

-J2EE / JSF app for viewing a collection of eBooks
-It is mentioned as an optimized web frontend for phones and tablets to allow to browse, search and download the books from the collection to a reading device.
+J2EE / Vaadin app for viewing a collection of eBooks It is mentioned as an optimized web frontend for phones and tablets to allow to browse, search and download the books from the collection to a reading device.

 ## How to Build
-This project is developed on NetBeans 7.3.
-It uses a Derby database called "books", so you have to create that one in the NetBeans first.
-You can run the app on a J2EE server of your choice.
+This project is developed on NetBeans 7.3.1.
+You can run the app on a J2EE server of your choice, but it is only tested on Glassfish 4.

 ## Project Status

 This is highly unpolished, unconfigurable.
 The project assumes, that you are a non-english ebook collector.
 Therefore english books have separate folders.
-Also author info/metadata storing is a little bit strange (URL files in the folder structure)
+Also author info/metadata storing is a little bit strange (URL and TAG files in the folder structure)

 ## License